Your money-making expert. Financial journalist, TV and radio personality.

-If you only have one job, and no income from anywhere else, you’ll probably never need to fill out one of these forms.
-HMRC will usually send you a tax return form automatically (or a ‘notice to complete a return’ if you normally file electronically) if you’re required to complete one.
+If you only have one PAYE job, and no income from anywhere else, you’ll probably never need to fill out one of these forms.
+HMRC will usually send you a tax return reminder when you need to send one – once you’ve registered for it once.
 However, if you realise you do need one and they haven’t cottoned on, it’s your responsibility to ask for it.

 There are several reasons why Self Assessment may apply to you.
 Here are the main ones: